integreat-io/integreat/README.md

 `roles` are an example of how idents are given permissions.
 The roles are custom defined per setup, and may be mapped to roles from other systems.
-When setting the auth scheme for a datasource, roles may be used to require that the request to get data of this datatype, an ident with the role `admin` must be provided.
+When setting the auth rules for a datasource, roles may be used to require that the request to get data of this datatype, an ident with the role `admin` must be provided.